BlogBook Documentation

 After you tap Connect, BlogBook verifies the credentials and fetches your site name and description.
 If something fails, an error message explains what went wrong.

-Credentials screen: enter blog URL, username, and application password.
+Credentials screen: enter blog URL, detect platform, and enter credentials

 2. Filter what to export